haritonn/haritonn/README.md

 # About Me:
 Aspiring and passionate ML-engineer from Saratov.
-Currently studying at 2nd degree<br>of SSU CSIT.
+Currently studying at 2nd degree of SSU CSIT.

 # Tech Stack: